openuup-dev/json-api/readme.md

 Responses from the UUP dump API are always returned in the `response` key.

-If requests fails, a HTTP error code will be set to:
+If request fails, a HTTP error code will be set to:
   - `400` if request was malformed
   - `429` if user is being rate limited
   - `500` if retrieval of data was unsuccessful